suss-vli/faq/platform/vli-docker.md

 It depends on your project requirements.
 For example, if you need a web-based Visual Studio Code environment, you can use `linuxserver/code-server`.
 If you need a Kasm-based container image, you can use `linuxserver/docker-kasm`.

 ## Is Docker Desktop required for macOS and Windows?
 Yes, Docker Desktop is required for macOS and Windows.
 It is a tool that allows you to run Docker containers on your local machine.
-For Linux, Docker Engine is sufficient.